But if I know you, I know what you'll do

 - Valentine is a male version in MirrorMask.

 - A dark version occurs in the horror movie Lifeforce.
-An astronaut becomes obsessed with the beautiful woman he finds on an alien spacecraft (as she's played by a stark naked Mathilda May that's not surprising) who turns out the be a Life Energy-sucking space vampire.
+An astronaut becomes obsessed with the beautiful woman he finds on an alien spacecraft (as she's played by a stark naked Mathilda May that's not surprising) who turns out to be a Life Energy-sucking space vampire.
 She later informs him that she probed his mind long before his ship approached hers, taking from it an image of his perfect woman.

 - In Mercedes Lackey's Chrome Circle, Tannim and Shar have repeated dreams of one another long before they ever meet... mostly because a dragon decided to make up for a mistake in his past by playing matchmaker via manipulating their dreams.
 The funny part is, he wasn't trying to matchmake for them — and he was very embarrassed when he found out how erotic their dreams had gotten.